Soccer-World-Pekerman gets second shot at finals with Colombia

 No longer involved with Argentina's youth teams, Pekerman still helped to ensure Messi played for his country when he was also being wooed by Spain.

 Eventually, having taken over the senior Argentina team from Marcelo Bielsa in 2004, he gave Messi his debut the following year.
-(Writing by Rex Gowar in Buenos Aires; Editing by Mike Collett)
+(Writing by Rex Gowar in Buenos Aires; Editing by Tony Goodson and Mike Collett)